 - van life (obviously, but it’s really useful to get his spin on things)

-- tips on getting your van and preparing for the road (essential equipment, such as we show here)
+- tips on getting your van and preparing for the road (and the essential equipment you’ll need)

 - van maintenance and how to deal with problems